The Annual Reporting Requirement

 What the Report Must Include

-The guardian must also document any major changes in the ward's condition over the past year, provide an opinion on whether the guardianship should continue, and summarize any government services being provided to the ward.
+The guardian must document any major changes in the ward's condition over the past year.
+They must also provide an opinion on whether the guardianship should continue.
+A summary of any government services being provided is required as well.